wol-soft/php-json-schema-model-generator/docs/source/generator/postProcessor.rst

 **getAdditionalProperty**: Returns the current value of a single additional property.
 If the requested property doesn't exist null will be returned.
 Returns as well as *getAdditionalProperties* the processed values.

 **setAdditionalProperty**: Adds or updates an additional property.
-Performs all necessary validations like property names or min and max properties validations will be performed.
+Performs all necessary validations like property names or min and max properties validations.
 If the additional properties are processed via a transforming filter an already transformed value will be accepted.
 If a property which is regularly defined in the schema a *RegularPropertyAsAdditionalPropertyException* will be thrown.
 If the change is valid and performed also the output of *getRawModelDataInput* will be updated.

 **removeAdditionalProperty**: Removes an existing additional property from the model.
 Returns true if the additional property has been removed, false otherwise (if no additional property with the requested key exists).
 May throw a *MinPropertiesException* if the change would result in an invalid model state.
 If the change is valid and performed also the output of *getRawModelDataInput* will be updated.